marikgoldstein/marikgoldstein.github.io/index.markdown

 feel free to anonymously give me comments/suggestions/feedback [here](https://docs.google.com/forms/d/e/1FAIpQLScr3QyHx5EmLy8OLmX6lCuZZxCILdCqJRywaBSnFShyzdvmWQ/viewform?usp=sf_link)

+## On my mind

+LLMs are trained for likelihood and people use these large transformers for all kinds of discrete data represented as text.
+Diffusions/flows are mostly studied in the context of natural images/video, and by contrast are not trained for likelihood.
+There are a few successful non-image applications, to proteins, audio, and MRIs.
+People seem to want to use diffusion models for more science applications (to solve inverse problems, to sample from QFTs, etc...).
+How can we better understand what we trade off in the quality of solutions to these problems when we give up the well-studied-and-timeless Likelihood?
+For example, Latent diffusion models first map the data to a lower-dim space and use a diffusion there, and this outer/first-stage dimension-reducing mapping problem is usually optimized so that the decoded samples, mapped through an image classifier, is indistinguishable from real data mapped through a classifier.
+For non-image problems, why should we settle for this and what do we lose?
+If using latent diffusion for non-image data, what do we use in place of the classifier to train the encoder/decoder?
+There are no "labels" in general that preserve the important bits of information that we might want to keep (e.g. high-frequency parts of Navier-Stokes solutions)

 <!--
 Thoughts at the moment: In general I care about (1) ml for health (e.g. cardiovascular health) and (2) methodology in generative models, particularly on the diffusion/flow side of things, and for applications like images, video, and PDEs (see work below).